sails-adminpanel/sails-db-migrate-generator/README.md

 Easily create missing db-migrate migrations by one command.
 This module checks existing migration files and your model tree, and then automatically creates missing migrations in one file.
+Module uses `async` lib to process migrations properly in one file, one after one.

 ⚠️The result should be checked by a human being ⚠️